-History tells us that 1995's Grammy-winning ‘Free As a Bird,’ the first new Beatles single since ‘The Long and Winding Road’ in 1970, sold some 120,000 copies in the U.K. alone during its first week of release.
-It also marked the Beatles' 34th Top 10 single in America.
-There's more to the story, though.
+History tells us that 1995's Grammy-winning "Free as a Bird," the first new Beatles single since "The Long and Winding Road" in 1970, sold 120,000 copies in the U.K. alone during its first week of release.
+It also marked the Beatles' 34th Top 10 single in the U.S. There's more to the story, though.

-It starts with a meeting, on January 19, 1994, between Paul McCartney and John Lennon's widow Yoko Ono, on the occasion of Lennon's posthumous induction into the Rock and Roll Hall of Fame.
-After McCartney presented the award, which Ono accepted, they later met to discuss the possibility of working on some unfinished Lennon solo songs for inclusion in the early-’90s ‘Anthology’ series.
+It starts with a meeting, on Jan.
+19, 1994, between Paul McCartney and John Lennon's widow, Yoko Ono, on the occasion of Lennon's posthumous induction into the Rock and Roll Hall of Fame.
+After McCartney presented the award, which Ono accepted, they later met to discuss the possibility of working on some unfinished Lennon solo songs for inclusion in the early '90s Anthology series.

-Ono passed along a total of four songs, and the first one the remaining Beatles and producer Jeff Lynne tackled was ‘Free As a Bird,’ a 1977 demo recorded in Lennon's Dakota Building but never completed.
-The song became the lead single from the ‘Anthology’ project some 17 years after those humble beginnings.
+Ono passed along a total of four songs, and the first one the remaining Beatles and producer Jeff Lynne tackled was "Free as a Bird," a 1977 demo recorded in Lennon's Dakota Building but never completed.
+The song became the lead single from the Anthology project 17 years after those humble beginnings.

 "I did not break up the Beatles," Ono said, "but I was there at the time, you know?
 Now I'm in a position where I could bring them back together and I would not want to hinder that.
 It was kind of a situation given to me by fate."

-The surviving Beatles also finished Lennon's demo for ‘Real Love’ for the ‘Anthology’ series.
+The surviving Beatles also finished Lennon's demo for "Real Love" for the Anthology series.
 Lennon was murdered by a deranged fan in 1980.
 George Harrison passed in 2001.
-McCartney and Ringo Starr are set to perform at the Grammy awards broadcast on January 26 in celebration of the Beatles’ 50th-anniversary arrival in America — although it hasn’t been confirmed they’ll play together.